elastic/elasticsearch/x-pack/plugin/esql/qa/testFixtures/src/main/resources/README.md

 Running the tests will generate the asciidoc files for you.
 See `esql/functions/README.md` for all of the docs the tests generate.

-Either way, the docs need four special comments in the CSV-SPEC files to find the bits to extract:
+Either way, CSV-SPEC files must be tagged using four special comments so snippets can be included in the docs:

 ```csv-spec
 sin